33rd District Court in Woodhaven

 The 33rd District Court is located in Woodhaven, Michigan.
 This court is known as a law-and-order court, and you need the services of a seriously experienced defense attorney by your side if you have a case there.

-Types of Cases Heard in the 33rd District Court
+Types of Cases Heard in the 33rd District Court in Woodhaven

-Although district judges can not sentence a person to more than one year in jail, they do have the authority to handle the preliminary stages of cases of felony matters, such as the arraignment and preliminary examination.
+Although district judges can not sentence a person to more than one year in jail, they have the authority to handle the preliminary stages of cases of felony matters, such as the arraignment and preliminary examination.
 A felony is a criminal case punishable by more than one year in prison.
-A district judge may see a misdemeanor through to the end, which is sentencing and probation supervision, dismissal, or acquittal at trial.
+A district judge may see a misdemeanor through to the end, including sentencing and probation supervision, dismissal, or acquittal at trial.

 All felony cases are started in the district court.
 The felony case proceedings handled by the district court are as follows:

 - Arraignment – An arraignment is the first event in a felony case, and it happens in the city district court where a crime allegedly occurred.
 Arraignments are a court hearing where the judge sets a bond for a defendant and schedules further court dates.

 Bond amounts are individualized based on the charges and the facts and circumstances of the defendant.
 The primary purpose of a bond is to ensure that the defendant will re-appear in court on future dates.
 Bonds can be “personal,” which means no money is deposited with the court.
 The bond will have a monetary amount attached to it if the defendant fails to appear in court when ordered to, and if the defendant fails to appear, the defendant will owe that amount to the court.